 On a descent, riders can reach up to 60 miles per hour, which is unbelievable.

-The gravity makes them go on such a high-speed downhill.
+The gravity makes them go downhill at such a high speed.
 It pulls the rider and bikes down the hill, resulting in the cyclist using this force to speed up.

 The faster a cyclist goes, the more force gravity requires him.
-Riders need practical skills to control their bikes at high speeds suitably.
+Riders need practical skills to control their bikes suitably at high speeds.

 Why do sprinters rarely win the Tour de France in the general classification category?